OBITUARY INFORMATION FROM DENISE'S COUSIN, GAIL SCHAVEY MYATT, CLASS OF 1969:

 Fred Higgenbottom (1966)

 The news was unwelcome.
 Parting with old friends and classmates is invariably painful.
-Mike Little remarked that Denise was a force of nature in high school and I would add that she was also admired and liked by her numerous friends and classmates.
+Mike Little remarked that Denise was a force of nature in high school and I would add that she was also liked and admired by her numerous friends and classmates.
+She will be missed by many.
+Here is a more complete obituary.

 Cassie Mundell (Richeson) (1966)